project-fifo/docs/jingles/general.rst

 .. image:: /_static/images/jingles/login.jpg

-When you first connect to the web interface via a web browser you will be presented with a *login screen* as shown above.
+When you first connect to the web interface via a web browser you will be presented with a login screen as shown above.

-Enter your valid credentials and click the "**Ok**" button to authenticate and login to the web interface.
+Enter your valid credentials and click the |login| button to authenticate and login to the web interface.

+.. |login| image:: /_static/images/jingles/login.png

 .. note::